 Browse all Juneau flightseeing tours.

 Neets Bay Bear Watch and Flightseeing Adventure (Ketchikan)

 Along with the Admiralty Bear Watch in Juneau, the ever-exciting Neets Bay Flightseeing Adventure is among the absolute top Alaska cruise tours for bear viewing.
 Load up in an Alaska-classic DeHavilland float plane and cruise high above lush and lovely Revillagigedo Island as you head toward your vibrant rainforest destination.
 Don’t forget to look down en route, as guests can sometimes make out bears and moose strolling the coastline below!
 Upon arrival at your secluded and scenic destination, you’ll meet your naturalist guides for a short (1/2-mile) hike.
 You’ll head to one of the most prolific black bear feeding grounds in all of Alaska!
 During late-summer salmon runs, you may find yourself face to face with a family (or two, or three!) of Alaskan black bears as they feed on migrating salmon.
 Just don’t get too close!

 A relative scarcity of both USFS permits and floatplanes means interested guests would do well to begin their research far in advance; late-summer cruisers usually can still secure seats for Neets Bay the preceding spring, but by the peak cruise season tickets are often difficult to come by.

-Click here to learn more and to check on Neets Bay bear viewing Alaska availability for your Ketchikan port date!
+Learn more and check on Neets Bay bear viewing availability for your Ketchikan port date!

-Click here to learn more and to check on Takshanuk Mountain Trail availability for your Skagway port date!
+Learn more and check on Skagway Helicopter Dogsled availability for your Skagway port date!